rm511130/pcc-service-instances/README.md

 ## Step 8.
 We didn't really fix the problem:

-Correct, in order to output Service Instance Names alongside metrics from the Loggregator, one would need to:
+Correct, we didn't really fix the problem.
+In order to output Service Instance Names alongside metrics from the Loggregator, one would need to:

 (a) constantly check whether the Service Instance Name has changed (b) use a GUID-to-Service-Instance-Name mapping table to look-up Service Instance Names based on GUIDs